Hotel Property Management Systems: Products and Features

 This module can also help organize marketing and promotions, measure guest experience, and pre- and post-stay services.
 The CRM module helps owners personalize the guest experience with membership and loyalty programs, which are especially important for hotel chains and resorts.

 Reports and analytics

 To monitor current processes and understand business performance, rely on analytics.
-A PMS can provide hoteliers with various types of automated reports.
+A PMS can serve as a business intelligence tool, collecting relevant data and providing hoteliers with various types of automated reports.
 Depending on the software, it can generate night audit reports, room and tax reports, shift audit reports, departure/arrival reports, housekeeping reports, or other ongoing reporting.

 This PMS module facilitates management of a hotel team, back-office operations, and administrative hotel operations.
 Functions of a back-office management module may include:

 - Event management (conference and reception organization) and catering

 - Staff management (human resources management in back and front office: shift management, staff invoicing)

 PMSs that have this module included enable users to manage campaigns and send emails, as well as report a guest’s exact arrival time.
 This function may include internal messaging, and in some cases, accounting.

 If there are multiple point-of-sale terminals in a hotel, this function is indispensable to handle transactions.
 It automates transactions and keeps financial data in one place.
 Most hotels have some kind of restaurant on the premises, not to mention properties with gyms and spas.
 With a PMS, hoteliers can include additional costs or discounts to the final bill for each customer.
 Additional costs may include:

 - Food and beverage services (restaurants, cafes, breakfasts)